drone/drone-plugin-index/content/cavejay/drone-dynatrace/index.md

         - PROCESS_GROUP=WebServer&&Prod
 ```

-Tell Dynatrace that the change occured to an entire k8s pod:
+Tell Dynatrace that the change occured to an entire k8s application or pod:

 ```diff
  - name: Inform Dynatrace of Deployment